Islamic views on slavery: Prophet's traditions

 Bilal ibn Ribah was an African slave who was emancipated when Abu Bakr paid his ransom upon Muhammad's instruction.
 He was appointed by Muhammad as the first official muezzin.
 This image depicts him atop the Kaaba in January 630, when he became the first Muslim to proclaim adhan in Mecca.

+Islamic sources indicate that Muhammad acquired slaves through various means, including purchase, gift, and as part of war spoils.

-The corpus of hadith attributed to Muhammad follows the general lines of Quranic teaching on slavery and contains a large store of reports enjoining kindness toward slaves.
+While corpus of hadith attributed to Muhammad follows the general lines of Quranic teaching on slavery and contains a large store of reports enjoining kindness toward slaves, critics point to specific hadiths and historical accounts as evidence of direct involvement in the slave trade and ownership, arguing that this validates the institution within the religion.

-Some modern Muslim authors have interpreted this as an indication that Muhammad envisioned a gradual abolition of slavery, while Murray Gordon characterizes Muhammad's approach to slavery as reformist rather than revolutionary.
-He did not set out to abolish slavery, but rather to improve the conditions of slaves by urging his followers to treat their slaves humanely and free them as a way of expiating one's sins.
-According to sahih (authentic) hadith Muhammad encouraged gifting of slaves to be a better alternative to setting them free.
+According to a hadith from Sahih al-Bukhari, when Muhammad heard that one of his companions had freed a slave girl, he told him it would have been more rewarding if he had given her to one of the companion's own uncles.
+According to Man La Yahduruhu al-Faqih, a Shia hadith collection, slaves have different ranks of merit, and not all are recommended to be freed.
 When the people of Banu Qurayzah were defeated, he ordered some of the captives to be exchanged to purchase horses and arms.
 Gordon argues that Muhammad instead assured the legitimacy of slavery in Islam by lending it his moral authority.
 Likely justifications for his attitude toward slavery included the precedent of Jewish and Christian teachings of his time as well as pragmatic considerations.

-The most notable of Muhammad's slaves were: Safiyya bint Huyayy received in exchange for seven other slaves, whom he freed and married; Maria al-Qibtiyya, given to Muhammad by a Sassanid official, who gave birth to his son Ibrahim and was freed.
+The most notable of Muhammad's slaves were: Safiyya bint Huyayy received in exchange for seven other slaves, whom he freed and married; Maria al-Qibtiyya, given to Muhammad by a Sassanid official as a gift, who gave birth to his son Ibrahim and was freed.

 Sirin, Maria's sister, whom he freed and married to the poet Hassan ibn Thabit and Zayd ibn Harithah, whom Muhammad freed and adopted as a son.